hmz42/SRS/README.md

 - View available services.
 - Search for specific service providers.
 - Choose and send a service request to the selected provider.

-## User Story 6: Seller Operations

-As a seller, I want to be able to perform necessary operations related to my products.

-### Acceptance Criteria:

-- Log in with seller credentials.
-- View a list of products.
-- Add new products to the list.
-- Edit and update existing product details.

 ## User Story 7: Reservation Provider Operations